joni0108/Just_MQL_Framework/README.md

 ```
 3. Just enjoy!

+### Notes
+Always download the lastest version from the releases section, the `master` branch may contain some bugs or incomplete code. <br>

 ## Usage
 This framework has the following classes:
 - [CAccount](https://github.com/justupcorp/Just_MQL_Framework/wiki/CAccount) - To get all the account information